 Observations to be recorded

-A field experiment was conducted to assess the variability and performance of wheat (Triticum aestivum L.) genotypes under four distinct environments.
+.
 Data were recorded was observed among the 50 wheat (Triticum aestivum L.) varieties for most of the evaluated morpho-physiological and yield-related traits, on germination percentage, date of heading, days to maturity, plant height, tillers per plant, spikelets per spike, spikes per plant, grains per spike, number of grains per plant, spike length, spike weight, and peduncle length.
 Analysis of variance (ANOVA) was performed to estimate the significance of differences among genotypes and environments for each trait.
 The results will help identify stable genotypes with desirable agronomic and yield characteristics suitable for multi-environment cultivation.

 Result and discussion